How to Protect Against Rogue Access Points on Wi-Fi

 Prevent endpoints from connecting directly to the Rogue AP: In addition to checking the network for unauthorized APs these two steps, there are solutions to prevent your endpoints from connecting to rogue access points that can significantly increase your organization’s security profile.
 Oftentimes, it’s too easy for employees to connect to Rogue Access Points - they look the same as the real network and are not detectable by the human eye at first glance.

 So how can we protect endpoints from connecting to these networks without interfering with an employee’s workflow?
 Hardware-based microsegmentation isolates endpoints onto their own protected micro-segments, strengthening defenses against lateral movement and increasing granular control over the network.
-Rapidly gaining traction in the industry, this novel approach to the network security aspect of Zero Trust is now available through the Byos μGateway.
-Ready to learn more?
-Reach out.
+Rapidly gaining traction in the industry, this novel approach to the network security aspect of Zero Trust is now available through the Byos Secure Gateway.
+If you're ready to learn more, reach out here

-Educate your employees and create a security policy: Because many rogue access points are installed by legitimate employemies for benign reasons, educating your staff on the risks can mitigate the likelihood of this threat.
+• Educate your employees and create a security policy: Because many rogue access points can be installed by legitimate employees for benign reasons, educating your staff on the risks can mitigate the likelihood of this threat.
 As we have mentioned before, the continual education of the entire staff on cyber threats and security etiquette applies a powerful multiplier to the effectiveness of your security team.

 In addition to general best practices, it is good to put specific policies in place to ensure employee compliance.
 This policy has a couple of components: